 We accomplish our mission through dedicated and compassionate staff, inter-disciplinary teams, vibrant volunteers, engagement with residents and family, visionary leadership, exceptional events, supportive pastoral care and our Life Enrichment Program.

 Located on a campus-of-care, Menno Place (Menno Home, Menno Hospital and Menno Apartments) supports spouses living in separate levels of housing/care.
 Palliative care and pastoral care have a special emphasis.
 With a Life Enrichment Coordinator, there is an added level of caregiver support as residents and loved ones navigate the transition to residential care.
 The campus has 22 special care beds for dementia.

-Menno Hospital has 151 publicly subsidized residential care beds consisting of 59 single occupancy, 43 double occupancy and two multiple occupancy rooms.
+Menno Hospital has 151 publicly subsidized long term care beds consisting of 59 single occupancy, 43 double occupancy and two multiple occupancy rooms.

 |Room features and personalization||Basics include an electric bed, a bedside table and dresser and all required linens.
 Each room has a closet, toilet and sink.

 Residents may bring a TV and additional furniture such as a small chair, chest of drawers, lamp, computer and plants.
 Pictures and wall hangings are encouraged.
 High-definition television are wi-fi are available.

 |Accessibility||Menno Hospital is completely wheelchair accessible.
 Basic wheelchairs are provided free of charge.
 Residents requiring custom-fit wheelchairs/ walkers must purchase separately.|